Modern Weight ScienceAbout

 GLP-1 Science

-GLP-1 Medications and Binge Eating Disorder: The Emerging Evidence
+GLP-1 for Binge Eating Disorder: The Evidence

 Binge eating disorder affects more adults than anorexia and bulimia combined.
 The first RCTs testing GLP-1 medications specifically for BED have begun reporting — and the results are reframing how clinicians think about treatment.